prateekrastogi/consert.seeder/README.md

 - Run sync* methods of recombee & elastic-video to keep the fetched videos in sync with those services

 - You can use set* methods of the models to reset/restart cleanly that model processes.
 Using set* methods anytime &        anywhere will ideally not affect the correctness/stability of the overall system.
 Although, it may trigger the            reprocessing on the dependent models processes.
 So beware of computation costs/time.
-Ideally, set* methods are 'very      rarely' needed to update stale data
+Ideally, set* methods are 'very      rarely' needed

 - Each model can be run independently as a self-contained microservice if computation pressure forces horizontal scaling.
 But, if we need the multiple running instances of same model method/s, then we need code refactoring for concurrency      control